stevenmsl/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

 #After the upgrade from 7 to 8 the “ng serve” command might not work.
 Run the following commands in the project folder to fix the issue.
+#This applies to scenario of upgrading from 8.1.3 to 8.2.0
 npm uninstall @angular-devkit/build-angular
 npm install @angular-devkit/build-angular